RMWinslow/posts/numbers/quinary.md

 ### Letter Choice

 To do the same thing in base-6, we need a sixth vowel.
-English has semivowels in `y` and `w`, so let's use the ol' "Somtimes y".
+English has semivowels in `y` and `w`, so let's use the ol' "Sometimes y".
 To make sounds less ambiguous, it may help to pronounce `y` [as it is pronounced in the IPA](https://en.wikipedia.org/wiki/Close_front_rounded_vowel).
 In IPA, `y` represents a sort of "ew" sound, as in "few".